kgb1001001/cloudadoptionpatterns/Microservices/Circuit-Breaker.md

 Then, there is the question what to do in a client when a circuit breaker signals it is triggered.
 In essence, this is identical to the case where a circuit breaker does not exist at all: what to do when a remote call to a service fails?
 Microservices applications need to be designed with failure in mind, and it is important to attempt to continue as much as possible.

 Assuming that messaging systems (which rarely change) are more available than individual services, a good solution to completely bypass this problem is by decoupling services through asynchronous messaging.
-See _Queued Messaging_ and _Topic Messaging_ for more information.

-Example: Netflix Hysterix
+[Netflix Hysterix](https://github.com/Netflix/Hystrix) was an early implementation of the Circuit Breaker pattern.
+[Istio](https://istio.io/latest/docs/tasks/traffic-management/circuit-breaking/) also implements the Circuit Breaker pattern.

 This pattern was first called out by Michael Nygard in [Release It!](https://www.amazon.com/Release-Production-Ready-Software-Pragmatic-Programmers/dp/0978739213)